OpenST/mosaic-contracts/README.md

 Mosaic enables building scalable blockchain token economies through the bidirectional transposition of ERC20 tokens on one blockchain, the *origin* chain, and a utility token representation on another blockchain, the *auxiliary* chain.

-The Protocol defines a set of actions that are performed atomically across a gateway.
-A gateway for a given token is comprised of a `EIP20Gateway` contract on origin, a corresponding `EIP20CoGateway` contract on auxiliary, and and an ERC20 contract on auxiliary that mints and burns utility tokens for an equivalent value of ERC20 tokens staked and unstaked on origin.
-Atomicity is achieved by combining performance of the transpositional actions in a 2-phase-commit structure with a hash-timelock on each of the origin and auxiliary chains.
+The protocol defines a set of actions that together perform atomic token transfers across two blockchains using gateway contracts.
+A gateway for a given EIP20 token is comprised of a `EIP20Gateway` contract on origin, a corresponding `EIP20CoGateway` contract on auxiliary, and and an ERC20 utility token contract on auxiliary that mints and burns utility tokens to atomically mirror tokens staked and unstaked on the origin chain.

+Atomicity is achieved using a 2-phase message passing architecture between the chains.
+Messages are declared on the source chain, and confirmed on the target chain with Patricia Merkle proofs once the source chain is finalized.
+Once messages are confirmed on the target chain, they can efficiently progressed with a hashlock.
+Messages can also be reverted if they are not yet completed on the target chain.

 You can read [the draft of the mosaic whitepaper][mosaic whitepaper] or [the original OpenST whitepaper][openst whitepaper].